yhshu/HippoRAG/README.md

 This codebase calls LLM through [LangChain](https://www.langchain.com/), which makes it easier for HippoRAG to call different online LLM APIs or offline LLM deployments.
 See `src/langchain_util.py` to see how we set OpenAI and TogetherAI for our experiments.
 You could also set up your LLM choices using LangChain, e.g., [Ollama](https://python.langchain.com/v0.1/docs/integrations/chat/ollama/) supports **local** Llama, Gemma and Mistral models.

+Setting LangChain cache can improve the speed and reduce the costs.
+We set the cache db file as  `.langchain.db`.

 ### Indexing

 Once your corpus is created, add it under the `data` directory.
 We are now ready to start indexing using the commands below.